-Install and Run the Debug APK to Test Your App
+Install and Run the Debug APK to Test Your App (Fire Tablets)

 Once you submit your web app for review, Amazon turns it into an APK (Android application package file), which is the format needed for distribution on the Amazon Appstore.
 A copy of the APK is available for download from the Debug Packages link on the developer portal.
 You can use this APK for testing and debugging on Android-based devices, including Amazon Fire TV devices and Fire tablets.

 Amazon Fire tablet

 Follow the instructions at Connect to Fire Tablet through ADB to get your Fire tablet ready to accept Android Debug Bridge (ADB) commands.

 Next, follow the command line instructions at Running Your App on a Fire Tablet to install and run your debug APK.

 Other Android device

 If your Android device is not a Fire TV or Fire Tablet device, use the following instructions to install and run the debug APK on your device: